Kandy-IO/kandy-cpaas-python-sdk/tutorials/SMSMessaging.md

 ```

 > + For every number required to receive incoming SMS, there should be an individual subscription.
-> + When a number has been unassigned from a user or project/application, all corresponding inbound SMS subscriptions are cancelled and `sms_subscription_cancellation_notification` notification is sent.
+> + When a number has been unassigned from a project, all corresponding inbound SMS subscriptions are cancelled and `sms_subscription_cancellation_notification` notification is sent.

 Now, you are ready to receive inbound SMS messages via webhook, for example - 'https://myapp.com/inbound-sms/webhook'.